Conchylicultor/Deep-Learning-Tricks/README.md

 ## Reinforcement learning

-* **What**: Train simultaneously multiple agents with different exploration policies (For instance E-greedy with different values of epsilon).
+* **What**: Asynchronous: Train simultaneously multiple agents with different exploration policies (For instance E-greedy with different values of epsilon).
 Improve the robustness.
 On the paper, each agent regularly sample epsilon from a uniform bounded distribution.<br />
   **Ref**: *Asynchronous Methods for Deep Reinforcement Learning, V. Mnih* (https://arxiv.org/abs/1602.01783)

-* **What**: Compute the action every 4 frames instead of every frames.
+* **What**: Skip frame: Compute the action every 4 frames instead of every frames.
 For the other frames, repeat the action.<br />
   **Why**: Works well on Atari games, when the player reactivity doesn't need to be frame perfect.
 Using this trick allows to greatly speed up the training (About x4).<br />
   **Ref**: *Playing Atari with Deep Reinforcement Learning, V. Mnih* (https://arxiv.org/abs/1312.5602)

+* **What**: History: Instead of only taking the current frame as input, stack the last frames together on a single input (size (h, w, c) with 1 grayscale frame by channel).
+Combined with a skip frame (repeat action) of 4, that means we would stack the frames t, t-4, t-8 and t-12.<br />
+  **Why**: This allows the network to have some momentum information.<br />
+  **Ref**: *Deep Reinforcement Learning with Double Q-learning, V. Mnih* (https://arxiv.org/abs/1509.06461)

+* **What**: Experience Replay: Instead of updating every frames as the agent plays, to avoid correlations between the frames, it's better to sample a batch in the history of the transition taken (state, actionTaken, reward, nextState).
+This is basically the same idea as shuffling the dataset before training for supervised tasks.
+Some strategies exist to sample batches which contain more information (in the sense prediction different from the real reward).<br />
+  **Ref**: *Prioritized Experience Replay, Tom Schaul* (https://arxiv.org/abs/1511.05952)

 ## Network compression